-In attempt to increase supply chain oversight and efficiency, many organizations invest in tools such as enterprise resource planning (ERP) and product lifecycle management (PLM).
+In an attempt to increase supply chain oversight and efficiency, many organizations invest in tools such as enterprise resource planning (ERP) and product lifecycle management (PLM).
 However, PLM and ERP software rarely provide deeper insights that satisfy the needs of global brands and retailers in their quality, compliance, and delivery operations.

-Organizations manage quality, compliance and production tracking with different manual tools such as Excel and email, and, in most cases, are unable to centralize activities and data from these key functions in a way that is efficient and provides actionable insights.
+Organizations manage quality, compliance, and production tracking with different manual tools such as Excel and email and, in most cases, are unable to centralize activities and data from these key functions in a way that is efficient and provides actionable insights.

 The challenges of managing supply chain functions with a disconnected system